rjwalls/CS4401-notes/2019-03-27-global_offset_table.md

 ```

 Here is where our external function gets called and how we're able to obtain
 its address to call it.
-One minor note, it does say `puts@plt` instead of
+One minor note, the binary uses `puts@plt` instead of
 `printf@plt` because of a compiler/linker optimization.
-It does not affect the
+Namely, the compiler
+sees that we are using a static string without a format specifier and decides
+that `printf` is not needed.
+However, the compiler's decision does not change
-execution of our binary nor the point we're making in this post.
-Thus we call
+the intended functionality of our binary nor the point we're making in this
+post.

-`puts` in the procedure linkage table (plt or PLT) at address `0x400400`.
-When
+Interpreting this line,  the program will call `puts` in the procedure linkage
+table (plt or PLT) at address `0x400400`.
+When you compile your binary there
-you compile your binary there are sections called relocations which are left
+are sections called relocations which are left for the linker to fill in at
-for the linker to fill in at runtime [5].
-The linker determines some value,
+runtime [5].
+The linker determines some value, maybe an address, and places
-maybe an address, and places that value inside the binary at some offset [5].
-You
+that value inside the binary at some offset [5].
+You could look at the
-could look at the relocations the compiler leaves behind by running `gcc -c
+relocations the compiler leaves behind by running `gcc -c sample.c` to compile
-sample.c` to compile and `readelf --relocs ./sample.o` which gives us
+and `readelf --relocs ./sample.o` which gives us

 ```
 Relocation section '.rela.text' at offset 0x208 contains 2 entries: